Dame Kelly Holmes and Emeli Sande at London’s ‘biggest ever Pride’

 The choir said the attack “only serves to underline how important it remains to fight against homophobia and all forms of discrimination”.

-Meanwhile, Pride participants told of their relief to be back out marching and celebrating after the pandemic.
+Pride participants also told of their relief to be back out marching and celebrating after the pandemic.

-Stephen Sanders said he “really missed Pride the last two years, obviously with Covid, so it’s good to be back celebrating the 50 years”, while Padraigin Ni Raghillig, who rode her Harley-Davidson at the front of the Pride parade as president of Dykes on Bikes London, said it felt “fantastic” to be back after lockdown.

-Popstar Ava Max will close the show on the Trafalgar Square stage, while other performers include Eurovision-winner Netta, Samantha Mumba and Kat Graham.

 Register for free to continue reading